morissette/nfcu/README.md

 # Navy Federal
 Navy Federal Credit Union Python Module

+# Update
+* 2022-04-17: Worked on reverse engineering the mobile app auhentication via mitmproxy and HTTP proxy setup on iPhone network.
+Saved all of the TLS flows still trying to determine if this method is viable as there appears to be a multitude of device registration steps through third parties.
+Will need to remove the app and start from scratch to get a better view.

 ### Based On
 A simple interface to Navy Federal's closed API based on the node version here: